Anti-tax evasion and anti-money laundering

 - filing required reports relating to money laundering obligations with the appropriate authorities

-Group Companies must ensure that their customer and supplier approval procedures ‘know your customer’, ‘know your supplier’ are adequate, risk-based, and ensure as far as possible that customers and suppliers are not involved in any criminal activity.
+Group Companies must ensure that their customer and supplier approval procedures ‘know your customer’, and ‘know your supplier’ are adequate, risk-based, and ensure as far as possible that customers and suppliers are not involved in any criminal activity.
 This must include full implementation of the Third Party AFC Procedure.

 We must be alert to situations which ought to raise our suspicions as regards financial crime, including the following red flags: